 The Trustee plans to engage with the members who were impacted by the redirection of these contributions over the next year.
+As at 31 December 2024, there were 2 members who remain in the L&G Cash Fund.

-During the Plan Year the member-borne charges for the "inadvertent" default arrangement was 0.13% p.a. or put another way, £1.25 per £1,000 invested.
+During the Plan Year the member-borne charges for the "inadvertent" default arrangement was 0.13% p.a. or put another way, £1.30 per £1,000 invested.

-The transaction costs borne by members in the "inadvertent" default arrangement during the Plan Year was 0.1% or put another way, a cost of £1.05 per £1,000 invested.
+The transaction costs borne by members in the "inadvertent" default arrangement during the Plan Year was 0.07% or put another way, a cost of £0.70 per £1,000 invested.
+This is shown in Appendix 2b.